South Carolina

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, South Carolina ranks #16 overall for its friendliness towards faith-based nonprofit organizations.
-South Carolina has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong nonprofit religious corporation laws.
+Out of 51 U.S. jurisdictions, South Carolina ranks #23 overall for its friendliness towards faith-based nonprofit organizations.
+South Carolina has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and beneficial nonprofit religious corporation laws.
 Additionally, South Carolina has no audit requirements for religious organizations to solicit donations in the state.
-South Carolina, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment and laws regarding public accommodations that include no meaningful religious exemptions.
+South Carolina, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment and nondiscrimination laws regarding public accommodations that include no meaningful religious exemptions.

 Religious Freedom:

-The South Carolina Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The South Carolina Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 South Carolina has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, South Carolina does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, South Carolina does not receive the highest score for this factor.

 South Carolina’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.